Deepak-1511/ONLINE-CINEMA-TICKET-BOOKING-SYSTEM/README.md

 # ONLINE-CINEMA-TICKET-BOOKING-SYSTEM

-a Console-Based Ticket Booking Experience highlights the nature of the application
+A Console-Based Ticket Booking Experience highlights the nature of the application

 # SUMMARY